 Is Skunk Spray Dangerous?

 Skunk spray is not dangerous to humans.
 It is not toxic and will not cause you any complications.
-Their spray does not transmit any diseases, and it will not burn your skin either.
+Their bouquet does not transmit diseases and will not burn your skin, either.

-Skunk spray is an extreme smell.
+Skunk spray is an intense smell.
 Once you have smelt a skunk, you will never forget the smell.

 The smell is bad enough to trigger nausea and even vomiting.
-This shouldn’t be surprising considering the spray is a chemical defense that has the capability of warding off predators as large as a bear, wolf, or coyote.
+This shouldn’t be surprising, considering the spray is a chemical defense that can ward off predators as large as a bear, wolf, or coyote.